ypshiga/ypshiga.github.io/_pages/about.md

 My background
 ======
-I recieved my BS in Aerospace Engineering from the University of California San Diego and my MS in Environmental Engineering from University of Michigan.
+I received my BS in Aerospace Engineering from the University of California San Diego and my MS in Environmental Engineering from University of Michigan.
 I recieved my PhD from Stanford University with Anna Michalak from the Carnegie Institution for Science's [Department of Global Ecology](https://dge.carnegiescience.edu/){:target="_blank"}.

 My teaching
 ======